bkarr/libshr/README.md

 - Implemented [CoDel](http://queue.acm.org/detail.cfm?id=2839461) algorithm for smoothing traffic spikes
 - Test name to verify that it is a valid queue
 - Vector operations to add and remove multiple items in a single call
-- Vectors can pass type information
+- Vectors can pass type information for respective data fields

 #### Working